AspieSoft/regve/readme.md

 [![paypal](https://img.shields.io/badge/buy%20me%20a%20coffee-paypal-blue)](https://buymeacoffee.aspiesoft.com)

+A fast and dynamic view engine similar to handlebars.

 This module is focused on being a fast, and easy to use view engine for nodejs.
 Running most things in regex allows for a lightweight, fast, and dynamic html template engine.